-Acts, regulations, standards, codes and policies Jurisdiction Regulatory body Description of key regulatory or other requirements Relevance to members' business Responsible person Compliance evaluation (date/ frequency) Permit Records Corrective actions Regulations on the Management of the Import and Export Of Goods 1996 China Ministry of Foreign Trade and Economic Cooperation, the General Administration of Customs, the State Environmental Protection Administration China has two basic laws regarding waste transports: • the Law of the People's Republic of China on the Prevention and Control of Environmental Pollution by Solid Waste ('the Solid Waste Law'); and • the Interim Provision on the Administration of Environmental Protection in the Importation of Waste Materials. products, Laboratory Internal dispatch manager Quarterly Received X date.
-Due for renewal Y date Logistics Office None required These also describe the import licensing system and requirement for pre-shipping inspections.
+Acts, regulations, standards, codes and policies Jurisdiction Regulatory body Description of key regulatory or other requirements Relevance to members' business Responsible person Compliance evaluation (date/ frequency) Permit Records Corrective actions Regulations on the Management of the Import and Export Of Goods 1996 China Ministry of Foreign Trade and Economic Cooperation, the General Administration of Customs, the State Environmental Protection Administration China has two basic laws regarding waste transports: • the Law of the People's Republic of China on the Prevention and Control of Environmental Pollution by Solid Waste ('the Solid Waste Law'); and • the Interim Provision on the Administration of Environmental Protection in the Importation of Waste Materials.
+This is a condition when exporting items containing Certain categories of Prohibited metals, minerals, animal products, Laboratory waste, industrial residues, etc to China.
+Internal dispatch manager Quarterly Received X date.
+Due for renewal Y date Logistics Office None required These also describe the import licensing system and requirement for preshipping inspections.
 Northwest Territories Waters Act 2014 Canada Northwest Territories Water Board A water licence, type A or B, is required for the use of water and/ or the deposit of waste in connection with an undertaking such as mining and milling, advanced mineral exploration, oil and gas exploration, municipal water use, hydro development, bridge construction, flood control, camps or lodges.
-Compliance manager Quarterly Water licence None required Environment Protection Act 2017 Victoria, Australia Environment protection authority www.epa.vic.gov.au Environmental Duty (GED) as well as the need to: • Comply with applicable environmental Regulations and thresholds for emissions of carbon monoxide and sulphur dioxide based on the fuel consumption and electricity usage.
+Compliance manager Quarterly Water licence None required Environment Protection Act 2017 Victoria, Australia Environment protection authority www.epa.vic.gov.au The Environment Protection Act 2017 defines the requirements pertaining to the General Environmental Duty (GED) as well as the need to: • Comply with applicable environmental Regulations and Environment Reference Standards subordinate to the Act • Obtain and conform with all permit or registration requirements, particularly in relation to the storage, management and/or transport of waste, contaminated land and spoil The company triggers the reporting thresholds for emissions of carbon monoxide and sulphur dioxide based on the fuel consumption and electricity usage.
 The company must report by 30 September each year the annual emissions for the year 1 July to 30 June.
-This must be calculated in accordance with NPI Procedure No. 133 Operations manager Annual by 30 September EPA licence NPI reports in Environment Department None required
+This must be calculated in accordance with NPI Procedure No. 123.
+Operations manager Annual by 30 September EPA licence NPI reports in Environment Department None required